 It was so much fun exploring a tropical location on a cold winter's day.
-We learned a lot of had a ton of fun creating.
+We stayed inside, stayed warm, and learned a lot.
 I love this project!

-Thank you for following along during our artistic journey around the world.
+Travel the world without leaving home with art projects inspired by all the countries.
 To find all our projects so far, please click here or on the image below.

 Follow me on